 On the Subject of Switching Buttons

-It's quite nice how the number of unique pairs matches the number of buttons.
-Too bad there'll always be a missing colour. :)
+It’s quite nice how the number of unique pairs matches the number of buttons.
+Too bad there’ll always be a missing pair. :)

-See Appendix of Directing Buttons for identifying modules in the _ Buttons family.
+See Appendix 8TN5 for identifying modules in the _ Buttons family.

 The buttons on the module will each alternate between two colours, with a wipe transition between them — the border of the wipe will be larger when switching to the first colour, as shown in Figure 1.